Department of Psychology at Illinois State University

 Completing the Math Requirement: Specific mathematics courses fulfill the prerequisite for the psychology statistics course.
 It is not possible to complete the prerequisite mathematics and psychology statistics courses during the same semester at Illinois State.
 Students should complete a course in finite mathematics, applied calculus, precalculus, or calculus before transferring to Illinois State.
 Statistics courses from the transferring institution typically will not satisfy the mathematics or statistics requirement at Illinois State.

-Proof of Grades: Transfer students with courses in progress at the transfer institution that require a grade of C or better for the Major must show proof of their grades prior to transferring to Illinois State.
+Proof of Grades: Transfer students with courses in progress at the transfer institution that are required for admission into the Major must show proof of their grades prior to transferring to Illinois State.
+Grades are required to be "C" or better.
 Proof of grade includes a transcript, official course grade report, or a printed copy of the semester grade.
 Proof must be submitted to Ms. Raz Steward by e-mail, by facsimile at (309) 438-5789. or delivered to the department.

 Additional Courses for the Major: In addition to the admission criteria, the Major in Psychology requires an extra laboratory science course, an English composition course equivalent to ENG 145, and a philosophy course.
 Although not required for admission, it is recommended that these courses be completed at the transfer institution prior to enrolling at Illinois State.